 Remember that life is always for us!
 Life force energy is always moving towards the positive, health and healing.
 It is humans who tend to go against the grain of nature and turn this flow of energy against ourselves.
 If you allow yourself to be in this flow, positive things will just happen.

 Yoga, or any body awareness type exercise, aligns our bodies, our minds and our spirits so we make life giving choices.
 Yoga helps us to become normalized in our eating, to reach a pattern of habits that are normal and healthy for us.
 Yoga (or any body awareness exercise) help us to walk into the Potsdam Food Coop, Nature's Storehouse, our local farm stands or supermarkets, and we can make choices that feed and nourish every cell of our being.
 We walk out with life giving, whole foods to nourish ourselves and our families.

-Update 8/2/2017 This post has been used and published in several newsletters in the 4 years since I wrote it.
+Update 4/23/2018 Happy Earth Day!
+This post has been used and published in several newsletters and journals in the 5 years since I wrote it.
 My wish is that the gift of Yoga, mindfulness, reaches out to help many heal emotional issues around food, food choices, and eating habits.
 I have since created The School of Self Healing home study courses on weight loss, sugar addiction, and whole food eating that embody the mindful / yoga habits to support your feeling whole and happy in the healing choices you make.
 Much Love to All.